 The temperature and density of food varies, I would recommend that the food is checked before cooking commences.
 Pay particular attention to large joints of meat and chicken, some foods should not be completely thawed before cooking.
 For example fish cooks so quickly that it is sometimes better to begin cooking while still slightly frozen.
-The BREAD programme is suitable for defrosting small items such as rolls or a small loaf.
+The BPEAD programme is suitable for defrosting small items such as rolls or a small loaf.
 These will require a standing time to allow the centre to thaw.
 In the following example I will show you how to defrost 1.4Kg of frozen poultry.

 Your oven has four microwave defrost settings:- MEAT, POULTRY, FISH and BREAD; each defrost category has different power settings.
-Pepeated presses of the AUTO DEFROST button will select a different setting.
+Repeated presses of the AUTO DEFROST buttons will select different settings.

 Category Press DETROST

-MEAT • time
+MEAT time

-POULTRY 2 times
+POULTRY times

 FISH 3 times

 BREAD 4 times

-Press STOP/ CLEAR
+Press STOP/ CLEAR.

-Weight the food that you are about to defrost.
-Be certain to remove any metallic ties or wraps; then place the food in your oven and close the oven door.
+Weigh the food that you are about to defrost.
+Be certain to remove any metallic ties or wraps; then place the food in your oven and dose the oven door.

-Press A TOP ST twice to select the POULTRY defrosting programme. "dEP2" appear on the display window.
+Press All Properties of twice to select the POULTRY defrosting programme. "dEP2" appear in the display window.

-Enter the frozen food that you are about to defrost.
+Enter the weight of the frozen food that you are about to defrost.